-Title of Shares to be

-- Estimated solely for the purpose of computing the amount of the (2) registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
-The maximum offering price per share is \$2.06, which was the average high and low prices for SIGA's common stock as reported on the Nasdaq SmallCap Market on January 28, 2004. - The registration fee of \$2,446.89 was submitted on January 30, 2004 with (3) the original filing of this registration statement.
+Proposed Maximum Number of Shares Maximum Offering to be Registered Price Per Share Aggregate Amount of Offering Price Registration Fee Title of Shares to be Registered registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
+The maximum offering price per share is \$1.385, which was the average high and low prices for SIGA's common stock as reported on the Nasdaq SmallCap Market on Monday, November 22, 2004.